jeromtom/rootd-landing-page/VERCEL_DEPLOYMENT.md

 # Vercel Deployment Guide

-This guide will help you deploy the Rootd landing page to Vercel with full functionality.
+This guide will help you deploy the rootd.app landing page to Vercel with full functionality.

 ## Prerequisites